acholtz06/8-Week-SQL-Challenge/Case Study #3 - Foodie Fi/Solution.md

 | 19          | pro monthly | 2020-06-29T00:00:00.000Z |
 | 19          | pro annual  | 2020-08-29T00:00:00.000Z |

+- Customer 19 started their free trial on 2020-06-22
+- After their 1 week free trial, they upgraded to the pro monthly plan
+- Two months later, they upgraded to the pro annual plan
 ---

 ### 📺 B. Data Analysis Questions